janetcushing/bamazon/README.md

 On the command line type:

 mysql.server start
-       (this will start upir mysql server)
+       (this will start up your mysql server)

 Go into MySQL Workbench.  check the server status and confirm that it is up and running.
 Create a localhost connection.
 Then execute the SQL statements in the file bamazon.sql.